Traveling to Hawaii During the Covid-19 Pandemic

 Hawaii “Reopened” to Visitors on October 15, 2020

-Government Mandates for Flights into Hawaii and Testing Out
+Government Mandates for Traveling to Hawaii and Testing Out

-Hawaii is requiring a specific test from a certified laboratory for entry, it is an FDA-approved NAAT tests, processed by a CLIA-certified laboratory currently approved by the State of Hawai’i.
+Hawaii is requiring a specific test from a certified laboratory for entry, it is an FDA-approved NAAT test, processed by a CLIA-certified laboratory currently approved by the State of Hawai’i.
 The State will only accept test results from their trusted testing and travel partners, so double check that your test and testing facility qualify.
 An antibody or antigen test will NOT be accepted.
-Unfortunately, if you take the wrong test, you will be required to quarantine for 14-days upon arrival.
+Unfortunately, if you take the wrong test, you will be required to quarantine upon arrival.
 Several airlines are setting up mainland centers that will administer the appropriate test, so contact your airline to see if they have a testing option in your area.
 Plan ahead as testing availability and timing is different everywhere.
-The pre-arrival test will NOT be available at Hawaii airports or once you arrive, you must test at home no more than three days before traveling.
-If you travel to Hawaii without a pre-arrival test, you will be subject to the 14 day quarantine.
+The pre-arrival test will NOT be available at Hawaii airports or once you arrive, you must test at home no more than three days before traveling and get your negative test results before leaving for the last leg of your flight.
+If you travel to Hawaii without a pre-arrival test, you will be subject to the quarantine.

 What Rules are in Place when you get to Hawaii

 Hawaii’s mandates are all about slowing the spread of Covid 19.
-Governor David Ige has updated the state of Hawaii Covid status to the third phase “Act with Care” this allows most businesses to reopen and loosens restrictions on most activities.
+Governor David Ige has a phased Covid plan in place.
+We are at the level now where most businesses can reopen and there are fewer restrictions on most activities.
 All low and medium risk businesses have been allowed to reopen across Hawaii, with mask and social distancing guidelines in place.
 Watch current local notices as the individual island Mayors may require various businesses and beaches to close if Covid numbers increase too much.

-The primary things to know for the visiting public are the requirements to wear masks in public spaces, to social distance from anyone not in your immediate household, to wash hands and use hand sanitizer when entering stores, and to keep group gatherings at less than ten people.
+The primary things to know for the visiting public are the requirements to WEAR A MASK in public spaces, to Social Distance by creating a space of 6 feet from anyone not in your immediate household, to Wash Hands regularly, use hand sanitizer when entering stores, and to keep group gatherings at less than ten people.
 Masks are 100% required to enter stores, shops, restaurants, and all businesses, but are not required when sitting at a table actively eating or drinking, when at the beach (as long as you are 6 feet from other groups), or when walking or exercising outdoors.